 - 1946: The Big Sleep.
 This is perhaps the most famous film adaption.
 Marlowe is played by Humphrey Bogart.

-- 1975: Farewell My Lovely.
-Marlowe is played by Robert Mitchum — the only actor ever to play Marlowe in two different movies.
+- 1975: Farewell, My Lovely.
+Marlowe is played by Robert Mitchum.
+Mitchum would later reprise the role for a 1978 version of The Big Sleep (which also takes place at the time it was made), making him the only actor ever to play Marlowe in two different movies.

 Philip Marlowe provides examples of the following tropes:

-- Accidental Truth: In one book, intending to express his lack of interest in a case, Marlowe tells a random person that he couldn't care less if they were a previously mentioned long-disappeared killer.
-This causes most of the book's plot as they mistakenly assume he knows their secret.
+- Accidental Truth: In The Little Sister, intending to express his lack of interest in a case, Marlowe tells a random person that he couldn't care less if they were a previously mentioned long-disappeared killer: a gangster named "Weepy Moyer".
+This causes most of the book's plot as Steelgrave mistakenly assume Marlowe knows their secret.

-- Comic Book Time: While he did get older, he didn't age as much as the intervening years between installments should have allowed for.
+- Comic-Book Time: While Marlowe did get older as the decades rolled by, he didn't age quite as much as the intervening years between installments should have allowed for.